Before you submit questions using the form at the bottom of the page, please read through the following FAQ.

 2) Bellevue College Foundation is soliciting donations for Japan Week.
 Click on the link and select “Japan Week” under the designation pull-down menu. http://www.bellevuecollege.edu/foundation/donate

 You may also text your donation amount with #JW to (269) 804-6160.
 For example, “$50 #JW”.

 (BC Foundation is a 501(c)(3) non-profit organization, so donations are tax deductible.)

-2) You can purchase Raffle Tickets sold by the Japanese Culture Exchange Club members and its volunteers during the event and a few weeks prior to the event.
+2) You can purchase the Japan Week T-shirts, items at the Flea Market sold by the Japanese Culture Exchange Club members and its volunteers during the event and a few weeks prior to the event.

 Q. Is “Japan Week” the same as “Japan Fair?”

 A. No. Japan Week is a new, Bellevue College-sponsored and operated event.
 It is independent of “Japan Fair” and both events are independent of ENMA (a 501[c] non-profit organization).
 Many of the same people that have worked to make ENMA’s Aki Matsuri so successful over the years are now also supporting Japan Week and other Japan-related events in the greater Seattle area.

 The JAPAN WEEK at BC is an all-volunteer group with no full-time support, so we may not be able to reply to your inquiries right away.
 We will try our best, but appreciate your patience.